alexyang1818/bootcamp_challenge4/README.md

 ![School Summary before Correction](/Resources/school_summary_before_correction.png)
 ![School Summary after Correction](/Resources/school_summary_after_correction.png)

+For the school summary, obviously only Thomas High School is affected by the correction.
 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 ### How does replacing the ninth-grade scores affect the following:
 #### Math and reading scores by grade